infertux/infertux.github.io/about.md

 <a href="https://www.patreon.com/infertux">patreon.com</a>.

 This allows me to shift my time from writing proprietary software to writing Free Software.
-Hopefully, I'll be able to make a living solely from the latter one day... one glorious day.
+Hopefully, I'll be able to make a living solely from the latter one day&hellip; one glorious day.
 Thus I am very grateful for any contributions toward that goal.
+Thank you!